joeytharpe1/Coffee-Shop/README.md

 # CoffeeShop

-This is a coffee shop backend project built using springboot 2, java 17 and maven.
+This is a coffee shop backend project built using springboot 2, java 17, SQL and maven.

 ## Next Steps
 * *Add unit testing to controller, services, and repository*